sabean365/WordpressAzureSprint/README.md

 # WordpressAzureSprint
-Create WordPress website and host it on an Azure VM with Infrastructure including MySQL database.
+(# Heading level 1) Create WordPress website and host it on an Azure VM with Infrastructure including MySQL database.

-Planning Meeting:
+(## Heading level 2) Planning Meeting:
 Product Owner: Sarah Bean
 Scrum Master: David Stacey
 Dev Team: Rhoda Lucas, Yaimara Narito, Jesus Villarruel

 Planned epic of Deploy WP website through Azure onto Virtual Machines - Sprint

-Stories and Tasks Created:
+(## Heading level 2) Stories and Tasks Created:
 1. As an SRE, I want to be able to push code to Github using branches to have version control.
   Task: Create a repo - Assigned to Sarah Bean
   Task: Create branches for development tasks - Assigned to Sarah Bean
   Task: Enable 2 person code review - Assigned to Sarah Bean
   Task: Give access to repo to all collaborators - Assigned to Sarah Bean
 2. As an SRE, I want to be able to access the Azure portal so that I can develop and test the application.